Jeff Scott Soto

 Jeff Scott Soto (born November 4, 1965) is an American rock singer of Puerto Rican descent.
-He is perhaps best known for being the vocalist on Yngwie Malmsteen's first two albums, and the lead vocalist for Journey in 2006–07.
+He was the vocalist on Yngwie Malmsteen's first two albums, and the lead vocalist for Journey in 2006–07.

 He sang lead vocals in the band Eyes as well as Sons of Apollo.
-He also had a long tenure as the front man of hard rock band Talisman.
-Currently he works as a solo artist, with his self-named band SOTO and as the vocalist of supergroups W.E.T. and Trans-Siberian Orchestra.
-In 2020, Jeff joined forces with the band Art of Anarchy and their debut album released in 2024.
-His style ranges from hard rock to power metal, being influenced by classic soul singers as Sam Cooke as well as Journey's Steve Perry, and Freddie Mercury of Queen.
+He had a long tenure as front man of hard rock band Talisman.
+He works as a solo artist, with his self-named band SOTO, and as the vocalist of supergroups W.E.T. and Trans-Siberian Orchestra.
+In 2020, Jeff joined forces with the band Art of Anarchy on their Let There Be Anarchy album released in 2024.
+His style ranges from hard rock to power metal, influenced by classic soul singer Sam Cooke, Journey's Steve Perry, and Freddie Mercury of Queen.